WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/02-shows/02-show-preparation.md

   :::

 ## Rehearsals

 As the show gets closer, you'll want to start attending rehearsals - this is generally useful for all roles, but is most important for the Deputy Stage Manager (DSM) so they understand the script well.
 This is a great way to get a feel for the show and what is suitable when.
 For the lighting department, this can also be useful to see the actor blocking.

 Before show week, most tech members should have attended at least one full run-through.

+### Sitzprobe

+This is the first rehearsal where the band or orchestra perform with the actors.
+It's highly encouraged that the sound designer attend this rehearsal!

 :::info
 **Rehearsal Responsibilities**: